jorgecarleitao/pyglet-gui/docs/api.rst

 * :meth:`~pyglet_gui.core.Viewer.unload_graphics`
 * :meth:`~pyglet_gui.core.Viewer.layout`
 * :meth:`~pyglet_gui.core.Viewer.compute_size`
+* `on_*`

 to obtain different appearance and functionality.

 Extending functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Pyglet-gui already has some end-user interfaces such as sliders and buttons, but they were designed to be extendable to your needs:
+Pyglet-gui already has some end-user interfaces such as sliders and buttons, but they were mainly designed to be extendable to the developer's needs.

 To extend a :class:`~pyglet_gui.core.Viewer` (or a subclass of), you should worry about